Preston Strong: La Mesa Street murders

-On June 24, 2005, Yuma Police Department officers were called to a house at 2037 La Mesa Street to report that were shots fired, and someone was screaming for help.
+On June 24, 2005, Yuma Police Department officers were called to a house at 2037 La Mesa Street to a report that shots were fired, and someone was screaming for help.
 When police arrived, they discovered 35-year-old Luis Rios in the back yard of the house, still alive but riddled with gunshot wounds.
 Rios died later at Yuma Regional Medical Center from his injuries.
 Not knowing what the situation in the house was, but knowing Rios and his girlfriend had children in the home, police surrounded the house and treated the scene as a potential stand-off or hostage situation, but once police entered the house, they discovered five more bodies.

 A now retired police officer who was one of the first to enter the home told the local paper that the home was dark when they entered through a side door, but they immediately came upon two bodies, lying on the floor.
 These were the bodies of 13-year-old Andreas Crawford, and 12-year-old Enrique Bedoya who both died of asphyxiation.
 Later, police also discovered 29-year-old Adrienne Heredia (the girlfriend of Rios), and 9-year-old Inez Newman who were both dead from asphyxiation and 6-year-old Danny Heredia III who was dead from multiple gunshot wounds.

 In the months and years following the crime, police received thousands of calls and anonymous tips and conducted over 1,300 interviews.
 Still, it was not until November 28, 2007, that police announced that Preston Strong was a suspect in the murders.
 At the time of this announcement, Strong was already in police custody for unrelated fraud charges.
 In the summer of 2014, Strong was officially charged with six counts of first-degree murder concerning the deaths.
 On April 25, 2017, Strong was convicted of six first-degree murder counts and later sentenced to death.

 According to prosecutors in the case, Strong murdered the family because Rios, who at one time had been a close friend of Strong's, had stopped "giving Strong handouts."

 The case garnered national media attention, being covered publications such as People.
 Surviving members of Adrienne Heredia's family even appeared on a 2006 episode of The Montel Williams Show, hoping psychic medium and author Sylvia Browne could provide them with answers to the case.